Edmonds, Washington: Transportation

 Edmonds is served by several modes of transportation that converge in the downtown area, including roads, railroads, ferries, and buses.
 The city's ferry terminal is located at the west end of Main Street at Brackett's Landing Park and is served by a ferry route to Kingston on the Kitsap Peninsula.
 From 1979 to 1980, Washington State Ferries also ran ferries to Port Townsend during repairs to the Hood Canal Bridge.
 The Edmonds train station lies a block southwest of the terminal and is served by Amtrak's intercity Cascades and Empire Builder trains as well as Sound Transit's Sounder commuter train.
 These trains operate on the BNSF Railway, which runs along the Edmonds waterfront and is primarily used for freight transport.
 Two state highways, State Route 104 and State Route 524, connect the downtown area to eastern Edmonds and other points in southern Snohomish County and northern King County.
 An additional state highway, State Route 99, runs north–south in eastern Edmonds and connects the city's commercial district to Seattle and Everett.

 Public transportation in Edmonds is provided by Community Transit, which serves most of Snohomish County and covers 74 percent of Edmonds residents.
-Community Transit's local buses run on major streets and connect downtown Edmonds to transit hubs at Aurora Village, Lynnwood Transit Center, and Edmonds Community College.
-It also operates Swift on State Route 99, a bus rapid transit service connecting Aurora Village and Everett.
-Community Transit also operates three commuter routes that run from park and ride lots in Edmonds to Downtown Seattle and the University District.
+Community Transit's local buses run on major streets and connect downtown Edmonds to transit hubs at Aurora Village, Lynnwood City Center station, and Edmonds Community College.
+It also operates the Swift Blue Line on State Route 99, a bus rapid transit service connecting Aurora Village and Everett.
+Until 2024, Community Transit operated direct express buses to from park and ride lots in Edmonds to Downtown Seattle and the University District.
+They were replaced by the Link light rail extension to Lynnwood and a new express bus that connects Downtown Edmonds to Mountlake Terrace station.